How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

 def apply_precision_limits(value: float, target_precision: int = 3) -> float:

-"""Enforce deterministic rounding at the ingestion boundary."""
+"""Enforce deterministic half-up rounding at the ingestion boundary."""

 if math.isnan(value) or math.isinf(value):